 Hijacking is the term applied to the unlawful seizure of an aircraft by a person or persons.
 While not new (the first recorded event is from 1931) the end of the 1960s saw a large increase in the number of hijackings worldwide.
-The main reasons at that time were political and the VC10's history shows four events where persons have taken control of a VC10 for their own purposes.
+The main reasons at that time were political and the VC10's history shows five events where persons have taken control of a VC10 for their own purposes.

 Now colloquially known as the Dawson's Field hijackings, the events between 6 September 1970 and 28 September 1970 would for a long time be known as 'the blackest day in aviation'.
 This epithet has now shifted to the 11 September 2001 events but in 1970 no one could see how far this practice would evolve.

 The background for Dawson's Field lies in the Arab-Israeli conflict, a group known as the Popular Front for the Liberation of Palestine (PFLP) had already gained notoriety for several earlier hijackings in support of a free Palestine.
 On 6 September they attempt to hijack four airliners, three of which succeed.
 Under PFLP control the airliners set course for Dawson's Field, a desert airstrip in Jordan and by the end of the day a TWA 707 and a Swissair DC-8 are parked in the desert with 310 hostages.
 The third airplane lands in Beirut to refuel but as the Pan Am 747 is too large for the desert strip it flies to Cairo instead where it is blown up (fortunately empty) shortly after landing.